ssilverman/QNEthernet/README.md

 5. There is an `Ethernet.waitForLocalIP(timeout)` convenience function that can be used to wait for DHCP to supply an address because `Ethernet.begin()` doesn't wait.
 Try 10 seconds (10000 ms) and see if that works for you.

+   Alternatively, you can use [listeners](#how-to-use-listeners) to watch for address and link changes.
+This obviates the need for waiting.

 6. `Ethernet.hardwareStatus()` always returns `EthernetOtherHardware`.
 This
    means that there is no reason to call this function.
 7. Most other things should be the same.